The Leader’s Guide for Making Decisions in Meetings

 Cons:

-• Reduces buy-in and commitment to the decision.
-Just ask the US coasts how bought in they’re feeling about the recent presidential election.
+- Reduces buy-in and commitment to the decision.
+Just ask half the US population how bought in they’re feeling about the recent presidential election.

 There are a lot of ways to count votes in meetings, and many decisions that require votes to be counted.